prabhjotsbhatia/xray-builder/trunk/README.txt

 -r (--saveraw)		Save raw book markup to the output directory -s (--shelfari)		Shelfari URL
-			If not specified, there will be a prompt asking for it -u path (--unpack)	Path must point to mobi_unpack.py If not specified, searches in the current directory
+			If not specified, there will be a prompt asking for it --spoilers		Use descriptions that contain spoilers
+			Default behaviour is to use spoiler-free descriptions -u path (--unpack)	Path must point to mobi_unpack.py If not specified, searches in the current directory